paulofranklins2/sandwich-shop-cli/readme.md

   mvn javadoc:javadoc
 ```

-#

 ---

 # 🔧 Built With

-The sandwich-shop-cli is developed using modern Java tooling and best practices:
+The Sandwich Shop CLI is built using modern Java tools and best practices:

-- **Java 17+** — Core language and feature support
+- **Java 17+** – Core language features and improvements
-- **Maven** — Build lifecycle, dependency management, testing, and JavaDoc
+- **Maven** – Manages builds, dependencies, testing, and documentation
-- **BigDecimal** — Accurate currency calculations
+- **BigDecimal** – Ensures precise currency calculations
-- **File I/O** — Timestamped receipt persistence
+- **File I/O** – Stores receipts with automatic timestamps
-- **Functional Interfaces** — Cleaner abstraction for `MenuItem`, `Printable`
+- **Functional Interfaces** – Used for clean abstraction in `MenuItem` and `Printable`
-- **IntelliJ IDEA** — Development environment with integrated terminal, Git, and Maven support
+- **IntelliJ IDEA** – Full-featured development environment with Git, Maven, and terminal integration

 ---

 # 🤝 Contributing

-This project was created as a **solo capstone project**.
-That said — you’re more than welcome to:
+This project was built as a **solo capstone**, but you're more than welcome to:

-- Fork it for your own learning
+- Fork it and use it for your own learning
-- Expand it into a desktop app or RESTful API
+- Expand it into a desktop application or a RESTful API
-- Submit ideas or improvements for future versions
+- Share ideas or suggestions to help improve future versions

-Pull requests are always reviewed with appreciation. ❤️
+Pull requests are always welcome and appreciated ❤️

 ---

 # 📌 Future Improvements

-Here are some fun and practical features planned for future releases:
+Here are a few fun and practical features planned for future updates:

-- 💻 **GUI Version**
+- **GUI Version**
-    - Build a Swing/JavaFX desktop version
+  - Create a desktop app using Swing or JavaFX
-    - Drag-and-drop topping UI for customization
+  - Add a drag-and-drop interface for customizing sandwiches

-- 🗃 **Database Integration**
+- **Database Integration**
-    - Persist orders using SQLite or PostgreSQL
+  - Store orders with SQLite or PostgreSQL
-    - Enable order history and reporting features
+  - Enable order history, search, and basic reporting

 ---

-Thank you for checking out this project!
-If it inspires your own CLI adventure or POS app — that’s a win already. 😄
+Thanks for checking out this project!
+If it sparks ideas for your own CLI app or POS system, that’s already a win. 😄